Climate-CAFE/Climate-CAFE.github.io/handbook/tutorial.md

 1. **Log In or Create an Account**

-   - If you haven't already, visit the [**Climate Change and Health Research Coordinating Center (CAFE) Collection**](https://dataverse.harvard.edu/dataverse.xhtml?alias=CAFE) and either log in to your existing account or create a new one.
+   - If you haven't already, visit the [**CAFE Research Coordinating Center for Health and Extreme Weather Collection**](https://dataverse.harvard.edu/dataverse.xhtml?alias=CAFE) and either log in to your existing account or create a new one.

 2. **Select "Add Data" from the CAFE Dataverse Collection page**